 He couldn’t hide anything from her.
 “Nothing.
 Just a bad scare.”
 He turned into her caress and kissed her palm.
 One final detail nagged at him.
 He drew back to look into her sparkling eyes.
 “Whatever happened to Cal?”

-She caught her bottom lip in her teeth, which told him she had to give it some thought.
-It pleased him that Cal was so insignificant now she couldn’t immediately say where he was.
+She caught her bottom lip in her teeth, she had to give it some thought.
+It pleased him that Cal was so insignificant she couldn’t immediately say where he was.

 “Hmm.
-You know I introduced him to Judy at that party all those years ago.
+I introduced him to Judy at that party all those years ago.
 She dated him for a while, but he turned out to be a jerk and she dumped him after a few months.
 I don’t really know what happened to him after that.”
 She stared at him with raised brows.

 “That’s right.
 I’d forgotten.”
-Just a little white lie.
+A little white lie.
 Until he’d found the amber heart, he hadn’t remembered Judy at all.
 She and Pep had lost touch years ago.
 Now his memories were confused to say the least.
 “Why did you introduce them, anyway?”

 “He was being such a pain in the ass, following me everywhere.
 I figured she would distract him while I went onto the balcony to wait for a certain someone.”
 She poked him in the chest as she said it.

 “You weren’t tempted?”
 She must have been, but she’d never admitted anything.
-Of course, he’d never actually asked.
+Then again, he’d never actually asked.